iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Ryu's Proof of AG.md

 A Lyapunov function is a tool for verifying the convergence rate, and it's not the full techniques for figuring out the convergence rate.
 The full techniques requires taking the element inequalities into considerations and the optimality gaps.
 A Lyapunov arguments usually simplifies the proofs, and it may be used to investigate certain type of convergences for the algorithms.

+---
+### **Proof of the convergence rate, proximal gradient case**

+In this section we generalize the sleek proof into the proximal gradient case.
+So we understand this type of Lyapunov ideas better.